Pool Shock Basics

 Step 4.
 Enjoy Clean, Safe Water

-Shock your pool weekly to free up Available Chlorine, which saves money on maintenance products by helping them work efficiently, effectively, and for longer.
-Shock when you need a quick solution to clear contaminants in the water, when you have a high bather load, or for clearer, fresher water on a regular basis.
+Shock your pool weekly to free up FAC levels, which saves money on maintenance products by helping chlorine work efficiently, effectively, and for longer.
+Shock when you need a quick solution to clear contaminants in the water, when you have a high user load, or to achieve clearer, fresher water regularly.